REGIONAL BYLAW ENFORCEMENT OFFICER - Bonnie Lingenfelter

 Report Suspected Bylaw Infractions:

 Suspected bylaw violations can be submitted to the Shaunavon Town Office in writing or by dropping off the Bylaw complaint form.
 The complaint form is available at the Town Office or download the form here.
-To aid staff in responding to your complaint in a timely manner, please insure the following information is completed on the form:
+To aid staff in responding to your complaint in a timely manner, please ensure the following information is completed on the form:

 - Your name and phone number for contact, if follow-up is required